TalonFloof/zorroOS/docs/zorro_syscall.md

 Syscall ID: 0xc9969df620c3641d
 -----
 Description:
-Grant a thread the privilage to use a handle if the set right flags are also set on the target thread.
+Grant a thread the privilege to use a handle if the set right flags are also set on the target thread.
 (If 0 the condition will always pass)
 ```